mpenet/alia/docs/guide.md

 The complete signature of execute looks like this

 `execute` and `execute-async` support a number of options I didn't mention earlier, you can specify
 * `:consistency` [Consistency](#consistency)
 * `:retry-policy` [Retry Policy](http://mpenet.github.io/alia/qbits.alia.policy.retry.html)
 * `:routing-key` [RoutingKey](#routing-key)
 * `:tracing?` (boolean) triggers tracing (defaults to false)
-* `:keywordize?` (boolean, defaults true) rows use clojure keywords as keys instead of strings, settable globally with `set-keywordize!`
+* `:string-keys?` (boolean, defaults false) stringify keys (they are keywords by default, can be handy to prevent filling PermGen when dealing with compact storage "wide rows").
 * `:fetch-size` (int) sets max number of rows returned from server at a time.

 Additionally `execute-async` accepts